Quaver/Quaver/README.md

 ## .Qua Files ##

 .qua is our extension for beatmaps.
 We have made it very easy to comprehend and modify.
 Take a look at the table below, which describes each individual aspect of a qua file.
 Please note that any of these fields are subject to change at anytime.
+All of this information combined into a file makes up a .qua file which is able to be played.
+Please note that files must be in this exact format, if not, then the beatmap might not be able to be played.
+For more information, please see an [example file](https://github.com/Swan/Quaver/blob/master/Test/Qua/some.qua).

 ### General ###